Aggressive Ground Bees

 Colony Structure

-The queen hibernates during the winter and awakens in the spring, ready to get busy.
+The queen hibernates during the winter and awakens in the spring, ready to get busy populating her colony.
 She starts laying eggs almost immediately and can lay a few dozen daily.
-It’s not uncommon for the queen to lay around 2,000 eggs in her lifetime.
+It’s not uncommon for this ground bees queen to lay around 2,000 eggs in her lifetime.
+The first offspring have an essential role in the hive—the workers will take on all duties so the queen can focus on egg-laying.

-The queens will do as the queen before and find a place to hibernate and wait for her essential job the following year.
+The new queens will do as the queen before and find a place to hibernate and wait for her essential job the following year.
 A queen can live up to a year, but the rest of the hive members will only live for a few weeks to two months.

 Behavior and Other Important Facts

-Bumblebees are not known to be aggressive but will sting to defend their nests.
+Bumblebees are not known to be aggressive ground bees but will sting to defend their nests.
 Their stingers are not barbed, so they can sting as many times as necessary.
 Sadly, the number of bumblebees has declined due to climate change, the use of pesticides, the loss of habitat, and disease.
 Many conservation efforts are in place to help protect these vital pollinators.

-bees3.
 Sweat Bees

 Identification